google/earthenterprise/docs/geedocs/5.3.3/raw_sources/answer/geeServerAdmin/publishDefaultDatabase.rst.txt

       .. rubric:: Publishing as Default

-      To make a 3D database the default database, simply check the "Default Database" checkbox when publishing the database.
+      To make a 3D database the default database, simply select "On" for "Default Database" when publishing the database.

       |Publish as default|